richlamdev/tf-github-admin/README.md

 ## How to use / Requirements

 1) Knowledge of Terraform and Github Organizations Administration.
-(Although, this is why you've come to this repo - likely familar with the aformentioned)
+(Although, this is why you've come to this repo!)

-2) BASH shell.
-ToDo, write it for compatibility with ZSH.
+2) BASH or ZSH shell.

-3) Ensure [Github CLI](https://cli.github.com/) (gh) is installed.
+3) Python 3

+4) JQ

 Set the environment variables $GITHUB_TOKEN and $GITHUB_OWNER via shell.